RakhithJK/roundcube-roundcubemail-wiki/Howto-Report-Issues.md

 ## How to report issues?

-So you think you found an issue, huh? - First off, we really appreciate all feedback we get.
+So you think you found an issue? - First off, we really appreciate all feedback we get.
 To handle all the traffic, we ask you to file an [issue](/roundcube/roundcubemail/issues) - _after researching whether a ticket about your problem already exists_ - and take into account all of the following when you're creating it.
 You'll need to register for a Github account before you'll be able to create new tickets.

 ***We know this is probably a pain to read, but please do it so we can straighten out all issues sooner than later.***